JJ/hoborg/text/text.md

 this dusty, hot, humid and forsaken place.
 How can I describe it?
 I lack words, because there is nothing like it in the whole wide world.
-I can try, even as I received only the barest education before the capitalist system started to exloit my juvenile skills back there in awful California of awful America.
+I can try, even as I received only the barest education before the capitalist system started to exploit my juvenile skills back there in awful California of awful America.